bravoalpha79/Googly-cricket-glossary/README.md

 **The final version of the application has been deployed online at:**
 **https://googly-cricket-glossary.herokuapp.com/**

+The deployed version of the site is identical to the version stored in this repository.

 The following procedure was used for deployment on Heroku:

 1. In Gitpod CLI, in the root directory of the project, run